ndeutschmann/ndeutschmann.github.io/content/_index.md

 ## Who I am

-I am a Research Scientist at IBM research in Zurich working in the Systems Biology Group with Maria Rodriguez Martinez.
+I am a Research Scientist working in the
+Systems Biology Group at IBM Research in Zurich, Switzerland.

 I am a theoretical
 physicist by training: I studied at the École Normale Supérieure de Lyon